igorskyflyer/calculus-ex/README.md

 By _late 2014_, while Igor was already **mentoring fellow students** and managing **freelance development**, he sought a challenge that exceeded standard academic boundaries.
 During an **Operations Research** course, he accepted a faculty problem involving **Linear Programming** that had gone unsolved by approximately **500 students** over the preceding **five years**.

-With a strict **two-week deadline**, Igor independently chose to go beyond the mathematical core and of the assignment, to architect a complete desktop suite using **Delphi** and raw **Win32 APIs**.
+With a strict **two-week deadline**, Igor independently chose to go beyond the mathematical core and the assignment, to architect a complete desktop suite using **Delphi** and raw **Win32 APIs**.
 Driven by an interest in extreme engineering, he developed a **custom GDI rendering engine**, proprietary binary formats (`.cxf` and `.cxc`), and a system for **Compromise Programming**—all while managing a full academic load.
 The project was a definitive success, earning a perfect **10 (A)** and providing a functional solution to a long-standing challenge that had eluded five years of predecessors.

 <br>